skip to Main Content

 • Complete any relevant assessments for speech, language, literacy, feeding and or social skills.

-• Start to develop some goals for therapy with you.
+• Start to develop some goals for therapy.

 I have had my initial speech therapy assessment with a speech pathologist, now what?